HarlandZZC/music_tagging_parallel/readme.md

 # Music Tagging Parallel Training

-This repository contains an example of distributed training for music tagging using the `torch.nn.DataParallel` framework.
+This repository contains an example of training with data parallelism for music tagging using the `torch.nn.DataParallel` framework.
 It demonstrates how to set up single-machine, multi-GPU parallel training.

 ## Setup Instructions